Professional counselling & psychotherapy in Winchester, Southampton, Chandlers Ford, Eastleigh, Romsey & Hedge End.

 Choosing a Counsellor

 Choosing a counsellor can be a a bewildering experience.
 Research tells us the single most important aspect of successful therapy is the quality of the relationship between therapist and client.
-To this end I offer a no cost initial half hour assessment so we can explore your needs and for you to be sure you feel comfortable talking with me.
+To this end I offer a no cost initial half hour consultation so we can explore your needs and for you to be sure you feel comfortable talking with me.

 I invite you to meet with me in the relaxed, informal setting of my Chandler's Ford practice so we can talk.
 I will help you make better sense of your experiences, unfulfilling behaviours, negative thoughts, and confused feelings and emotions.
 Together we can recognize patterns, discover meanings and explore options in an open, frank, non-judgemental way.